COVID-19 vaccination

 COVID-19 vaccination is an important part of protecting yourself if you're at increased risk from severe COVID-19.

-COVID-19 vaccination is effective and the safest way to protect yourself from COVID-19.
+The COVID-19 vaccination is effective and the safest way to protect you from COVID-19.

 COVID-19 vaccines are normally given seasonally, but some people with a severely weakened immune system may need additional protection at other times.
 This may be because of a health condition or medical treatment.